Bidding Strategy (Other Auctions)

 You should:

-In this case you will pay the next valuation lower ($t$) than $v$ and you will make at least zero profit.
+In this case you will pay the next valuation lower (

 Japanese Auction Strategy